How to Build an Automated Invoice Processing System Using LeapOCR

 issues.append("Missing total_amount")

-# Very naive reconciliation example
+# Basic reconciliation example

 line_items = invoice.get("line_items") or []